WHMCS/developer-docs/provisioning-modules/admin-dashboard-widgets.md

 +++

-Admin Dashboard Widgets are displayed on the admin area homepage.

-They allow you to provide convenient access to key information and functionality from your module within the admin homepage dashboard.
+Admin Dashboard widgets display on the Admin Area homepage.
+They allow you to provide access to important module information and functionality on the Admin Area dashboard.

-Below is an example of how a dashboard widget is defined.
+For example, the following code defines a dashboard widget:

 ```
 <?php